 For some reason, I didn’t call the fire department or some other emergency service.
 The idea of firemen climbing up ladders and coming back down with wriggling cats seemed quaint.
 Instead, I went home and asked my mother to come down to the train tracks with me, which she did, if for no other reason than that she loved cats and probably hoped that between the two of us we would be able to come up with a plan.
 But we couldn’t, so in the end we just went back home.
 I still hadn’t called the fire department, but I didn’t forget about the cat.

 The next day, as I thought again about the trapped animal, it came to me: by climbing up the embankment and crossing over the highway, I could climb down the other side where the embankment met the undergirding.
 From there I could get right to the center of the structure.
 I grabbed a flannel shirt and raced down to the tracks.
-Once across the highway, I made the somewhat perilous climb down to the center bracing, at times climbing down backwards, hand under hand.
-I was now actually standing where the forty-foot pillars were topped by a two-foot-wide slab of concrete that stretched end to end.
+Once across the highway, I made the somewhat perilous climb down to the center bracing, at times climbing down backwards, hand-under-hand.
+I now stood where the forty-foot pillars were topped by a two-foot-wide slab of concrete that stretched end to end.
 Resting on the slab was the steel bracing that held up the entire works.

 The cat was aware of my presence and was howling away.
 I walked toward him along the concrete slab, hunched over by necessity (there was not enough room to stand upright).
 The cat, eager to be helped but not quite trusting me, walked in the other direction, still meowing piteously.
 Finally he reached the extremity, and having run out of walkway he turned around, forced to face me, his quivering tail high in the air.